ErikOostveen/EuroHiker/README.md

 ### Remote Login (SSH)

+If you don't already have these remote login tools, please;
-[Download PuTTY](https://www.putty.org/) - a free SSH and telnet client for Windows.
+[Download PuTTY](https://www.putty.org/) - a free SSH and telnet client for Windows and ...<br>
+[Download WinSCP](https://winscp.net/eng/index.php) - a free SFTP client and FTP client for Windows<br><br>